13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 Speak clearly and briefly.
 Don’t give extensive explanations.
 If someone says they don’t comprehend a lot, break it down into steps:

-This can limits confusion and gives them less room to twist your words.
+This can limit Confusion and give them less room to twist your words.

 2. Write down requests and agreements

-When you can, write things down.
-A record can be made with texts, emails, or even sharing lists.
-People can be asked to repeat what they said if they forget or deny something later.
+When you can, write things down; you can keep a record in texts, emails, or even by sharing lists.
+People can be asked to repeat what they said if they later forget or deny it.

 Instead of asking in a friendly way, “Can you take care of the meeting notes?” write: